willmoorefyi/PoolMembership2013KOFCEDW2473/README.md

 __should__ be able to run `mvn eclipse:eclipse` to get a valid eclipse project.
 However, I never had any luck running within eclipse, and frankly never cared as I would run from the command line using `mvn appengine:devserver`.
 For a full list of appengine commands, run `mvn help:describe -Dplugin=appengine`

+###Notes
+There appears to be an issue with Datanucleus that prevents the application from compiling if run with Maven 3.1.x.
+Instead, run with Maven 3.0.x